How We Work

 Reflection & Integration

-Time to process, make meaning, and figure out how to apply what you've learned.
+Dedicated time to process, make meaning, and figure out how to apply what you've learned.
+Without integration, even powerful experiences fade.

 5%